alfin333/NLP_with_HF_Transformers/README.md

 ```
 # TODO :
 qa_model = pipeline("question-answering", model="distilbert-base-cased-distilled-squad")
-question = "What four-legged animal sometimes comes inside the house and likes to sleep?"
+question = "What natural light appears and circle shaped in the sky during the night?"
-context = "Four-legged animal that sometimes comes inside the house and likes to sleep is a cat"
+context = "natural light appears and circle shaped in the sky during the night is moon"
 qa_model(question = question, context = context)
 ```

 Result :

 ```
-{'score': 0.6314472556114197, 'start': 79, 'end': 84, 'answer': 'a cat'}
+{'score': 0.9971681833267212, 'start': 71, 'end': 75, 'answer': 'moon'}
 ```

 Analysis on example 5 :